+AIM-9 SIDEWINDER

-AIM-9 SIDEWINDER Air-to-air missile
+Air-to-air missile

 Brief: Sidewinder is an IR-guided short-range, supersonic air-to-air missile.
 It was developed by the Navy for fleet air defense and adapted for USAF fighters.
 Early versions were used extensively in the Vietnam War.
 The AIM-9M is a joint Navy-USAF, all-altitude, all-aspect intercept missile.
 It has improved defense against IR countermeasures, background discrimination, and reduced-smoke rocket motor.
 AIM-9X is the newest jointly funded variant.
-It employs passive IR tracking, jet-vane steering for increased maneuverability and Joint Helmet-Mounted Cueing System (JHMCS) compatibility for high-angle, off-boresight targeting.
-The enhanced AIM-9X Block II was cleared for full-rate production in September 2015 and adds improved lock-after-launch and maneuverability, new data link for beyond-visual range engagement, enhanced anti-countermeasures, a new fuse, and safer ground-handling characteristics.
-AIM-9X production includes 67 converted AIM-9Ms, 1,289 Block I, and planned joint-service procurement of 11,635 Block II/II-plus (nearly double the number originally planned).
-FY23 funds procure slightly more than FY22 for a combined 255 AIM-9X Block II/II+ missiles.
+It employs passive IR tracking, jet-vane steering for increased maneuverability and Joint Helmet-Mounted Cueing System (JHMCS) compatibility for highangle, off-boresight targeting.
+The enhanced AIM-9X Block II was cleared for full-rate production in September 2015 and adds improved lock-after-launch and maneuverability, a new data link for beyond-visual range engagement, enhanced anti-countermeasures, a new fuse, and safer ground-handling characteristics.
+AIM-9X production includes 67 converted AIM-9Ms, 1,289

+Block I, and planned joint-service procurement of 11,635 Block II/II-plus (nearly double the number originally planned) through 2035.
+FY24 funds decreased from FY23, procuring a combined 192 AIM-9X Block II/II+ missiles.
 An F-22 scored its first kill on Feb.
 4, 2023, using an AIM-9X to down a Chinese ISR balloon flying at 60,000 feet off the South Carolina coast.